fraktalfan/TrayMenu/README.md

 The set colors apply equally to all Start menu folders.

 ### Settings > Autostart
-"Autostart" can be used to set TrayMenu to be started automatically when Windows starts:
+Here you can set that TrayMenu is started automatically when Windows starts:

 ![07-autostart](https://github.com/fraktalfan/TrayMenu/assets/93649344/c94b27a1-f1e0-47e0-9104-4d8e3a0a9d2e)